onur-CK/quiz-game/README.md

 ## Testing

 Testing was always there along the entire project build.I utilised Chrome developer tools while building to pinpoint and troubleshoot any issues as I went along.
-I had problem with the timer function and i couldnt fix it.It goes too fast and doesnt refresh just after going to next question.But i didnt delete this function completely to be able to fix and use in the future.
+I had problem with the timer function and i couldnt fix it.It goes too fast and doesn't refresh just after going to next question.But i didn't delete this function completely to be able to fix and use in the future.
 I tested all the html and css files.They all work fine.
 I tested my js file and i had 40 warnings with the same "These variables and syntaxs available in ES6".And i fixed it by creating a settins.json file with {"jshint.options": {"esversion": 6}}.